Olavhaasie/jot/README.md

 # lists all entries from (inclusive) 20 November 2018...
 $ jot -n 10 --to 25-10-2018
 # lists the 10 latest entries until 25 October 2018...
+$ jot -r
+# lists all entries in reverse order...
 ```
 The `-l` or `--list` argument is implied when using any of the filters.